History of Ina Garten in Timeline

 Go-To Dinners: A Barefoot Contessa Cookbook

-In 2024, Ina Garten told The New Yorker that she generally avoids speaking publicly about politics because she doesn't believe she would change people's minds.
+In 2024, Ina Garten told The New Yorker she generally avoids publicly speaking about politics.